Rebecca George

-Rebecca Gay George CBE FBCS (born 1961) is 2020 President of the British Computer Society, and active in encouraging girls and women to participate in technology and IT.
+Rebecca Gay George CBE FBCS (born 1961) is a former President of the British Computer Society and head of Deloitte’s Public Sector practice; she is active in encouraging girls and women to participate in technology and IT.

 Early life

 George was born in Basingstoke, England, in the Shrubbery, the local maternity hospital.
 Her father, Garth, was a nuclear physicist born in South Africa, who moved to the UK in 1949.
-Her mother, Elizabeth George, had been a social worker, and was a teacher in a local comprehensive school throughout Rebecca George’s childhood.
-Later, she became one of the first women ordained into the Church of England.
+Her mother, Elizabeth George, had been a social worker, and was a teacher who later became one of the first women ordained into the Church of England.
 She has two younger brothers, Matthew and Adam.

-George went to school in Basingstoke, Fairfields Primary School, Harriet Costello comprehensive secondary school, and then the Sixth Form College Queen Mary’s College.
+George went to school in Basingstoke, Fairfields Primary School, Harriet Costello comprehensive secondary school, and then the Sixth Form College Queen Mary's College, Basingstoke.
 She played the violin with the Hampshire County Youth Orchestra, and flew for the first time at 17 to Australia, on tour with the orchestra.
 Rebecca George read English Language and Literature at St Hugh's College, Oxford, which was an all-women college at the time.
-She chose St Hugh's College as there were far fewer women than men at Oxford at the time, and even fewer from comprehensive schools and she believed that she would have a better experience there than more traditional Oxford colleges.
-At St Hugh's College, she ran the drama society for three years and also taught herself to use the college computer, a Honeywell, so that she could earn money by typing up Fine Art student’s theses.
-While she was at Oxford her Sixth Form College head-master suggested that she applied for a Rotary Foundation Scholarship which she won.
-She used the scholarship to go to Boston University in the USA and take a Master of Science in Broadcasting, specialising in Cable and Satellite systems.
+At St Hugh's College, she ran the drama society for three years and also taught herself to use the college computer, a Honeywell, so that she could earn money by typing up Fine Art students' theses.
+While she was at Oxford her Sixth Form College head-master suggested that she applied for a Rotary Foundation Scholarship, which she won.
+She used the scholarship to go to Boston University in the US and take a Master of Science in Broadcasting, specialising in Cable and Satellite systems.
 Rebecca George married in 1991 and has two sons.
 Her husband gave up work to bring up their sons when they were 1 and 3.